aspiringsecurity/EMTTR/README.md

 ## Update

 Liteflow powered NFT marketplace for DICOM images for research organizations and radiologists: Improving Data Transparency in Drug Testing Using Liteflow templates, Ethereum Blockchain and NFT marketplace.
+Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/liteflow-nft-marketplace

 Blockscout interactions with Lightlink modules and OP Modules: Blockscout provides a comprehensive, easy-to-use interface for users to view, confirm, inspect and interact on EVM (Ethereum Virtual Machine) blockchains.
 We are developing 2 transparent tools for OP Medicine, which are needed to analyze and validate OP Medicine transactions.
 Tracing Optimism transactions to improve user retention and detect, analyze issues in real-time: trace optimism transactions in DICOM NFT marketplace for enabling data authenticity and transparency.